Continuum models of directed polymers on disordered diamond fractals in the critical case: Introduction

-for an intersection time $T(p,q)$ defined in Section~\ref{SecTwoPaths} that measures the size of the Hausdorff dimension zero sets $I_{p,q}$.
-An analogous construction of the subcritical GMC $M_{\beta}$ in~(\ref{GMC}) from $M_{\beta'}$ for $\beta'\in [0,\beta)$ holds, but an obvious difference in our critical model is that the parameter $R$ is not bounded from below.
-In particular, the coupling strength $\beta=\sqrt{r-R}$ in~(\ref{ReGMC}) tends to infinity as $R\searrow -\infty$ and the law of $\mathbf{M}_{R}$ approaches $\mu$.
+for an intersection time $T(p,q)$ that measures the size of the Hausdorff dimension zero sets $I^{p,q}$.
+There is an analogous construction of the subcritical GMC $M_{\beta}$ in~(\ref{GMC}) from $M_{\beta'}$ for $0\leq \beta' <\beta$, however, an obvious difference for the critical model is that the parameter $R$ is not bounded from below.
+In particular, the coupling strength $\beta=\sqrt{r-R}$ in~(\ref{ReGMC}) tends to infinity in the limit $R\searrow -\infty$ wherein the law of $\mathbf{M}_{R}$ approaches $\mu$.
 Although the conditional GMC structure is of mathematical interest in itself, it also enables an easy proof that the continuum polymer model transitions to strong disorder as $r\nearrow \infty$ in the sense that the total mass, $ \mathbf{M}_{r}(\Gamma)$, converges in probability to $0$.